grote/seedvault-LFB/README.md

 The encrypted payload of chunks is just the chunk data itself.
 All chunks are stored in one of 256 sub-folders representing the first byte of the chunk ID encoded as a hex string.
-The file name is the chunk ID encoded as a hex string.
+The file name is the chunk ID encoded as a (lower-case) hex string.
 This is similar to how git stores its repository objects and to avoid having to store all chunks in a single directory.